lastquestion/explain-pause-mode/README.md

 Emacs blocked for ...ms - check *explain-pause-log*
 ```

 At this point, you can check the buffer `*explain-pause-log*` to see what was slow and the information gathered.
-If the slowness occurs a number of times (configurable, see customizable varables) `explain-pause` will take a sampling
-profile and create a text report you can use to diagnose or send to package developers.
+If the slowness occurs a number of times (configurable, see customizable varables) `explain-pause-mode` will take a sampling profile and create a text report you can use to diagnose or send to package developers.

 When a profile is gathered, you'll see the message: